uberblah/software-quality/content/standards/design-template.md

 - Author: *{Author1, Author2}*
 - Status: *{Draft/Approved}*

+{{< hint danger >}}

+Pick the people who need to approve this design.
+You could reasonably include:
+1. Experts on the systems that need to be changed
+2. People who are planning to work on this
+3. Senior engineers
+4. Key points of contact from teams who will also work on this
+5. Product managers (tech or not), to approve on behalf of customers

+Reviewers are allowed to ask for more reviewers - that's why this table is here.

+{{< /hint >}}

 | Key Approver  | Representing | Status               | Notes                |
 | ------------  | ------------ | -------------------- | -------------------- |
 | *{approver1}* | *{team/org}* | *{Pending/Approved}* | *{comments go here}* |